Top 11 Communication Skills and How You Can Improve Them

 Communication skill #11: Choosing the right mode of communication

 In today’s professional world, we aren’t always face-to-face with our team members.
-We communicate through email, team messaging apps, texts, calls, video conferences, etc. Choosing a suitable method of communication in a given situation can be a tricky skill to master.
+We communicate through email, team communication apps, texts, calls, video conferences, etc. Choosing a suitable method of communication in a given situation can be a tricky skill to master.

 You should always consider your audience and the information you want to share before deciding on the method of communication.